-- Monitoring the progress of precinct planning the NSW Government. - Review the updated precincts plan, when available and advocating for necessary revisions to local infrastructure planning. - Encouraging redevelopment of Glenfield station precinct from 2021, in recognition of its strategic location, through a planning proposal. - Monitoring the progress of affordable housing delivery on the Landcom site, as demonstration of affordable housing delivery. - Undertaking feasibility testing to determine the impact of imposing an affordable housing contribution on development in the station precinct.
+- Monitoring the progress of precinct planning the NSW Government. - Reviewing the updated precinct plan when available, and advocating for necessary revisions to local infrastructure planning - Encouraging redevelopment of Glenfield station precinct from 2021, in recognition of its strategic location, through a planning proposal - Monitoring the progress of affordable housing delivery on the Landcom site, as demonstration of affordable housing delivery - Undertaking feasibility testing to determine the impact of imposing an affordable housing contribution on development in the station precinct.